-For those who choose to go forward, an upgrade to Liferay DXP has the potential to unlock the full range of benefits in the latest version of the Liferay platform.
-But each company must determine for itself whether an upgrade will be beneficial for the direction of the business after carefully weighing the costs, risks, time frame, labor and business benefits involved.
+An upgrade to Liferay DXP has the potential to unlock the full range of benefits in the latest version of the Liferay platform.
+But each company must determine for itself whether an upgrade will be beneficial for the direction of the business after carefully weighing the costs, risks, time frame, labor, and business benefits involved.